ExtremeTK2/ETK-2.0-Knowledge-Base/README.md

 | Hands | +1 Stat, +1-3 Stat |
 | Necklaces | +1 Stat, +1-3 Stat |

+Each week, you can also Research a new enchantment.
+The results are random, but we'll keep them a secret for now.

 ---

 ## 3.6 Enhancement, Stats, Tips